-Market risk is the risk of loss or adverse change in Calpe's financial situation resulting from changes in the value of its assets and liabilities caused by the volatility of market prices of assets, liabilities and financial instruments.
+Market risk is the risk of loss or adverse change in Calpe's financial situation resulting from changes in the value of its assets and liabilities caused by the volatility of market prices of assets, liabilities including financial instruments.
+Market risk arises from movements in interest rates, credit spreads, foreign exchange exposure (currency risk) and changes in valuation processes.

-There has been no change in Calpe's market risk appetite during 2020.
+Except for the acquisition of ETFs described in section A3, there has been no change in Calpe's market risk appetite during 2021.
 For Calpe, market risk comprises the following key components: